Lamb in His Bosom is a 1934 novel by Caroline Miller.

 - Dream Sequence: Cean has a surreal dream in which she visits heaven and sees all her dead children.

-- Fainting: Seen fakes a faint in order to break up an ugly fight between Jasper and Lias.
+- Fake Faint: Seen fakes a faint in order to break up an ugly fight between Jasper and Lias.

 - An extended flashback tells how Cean's parents lost their first baby, a daughter named Elizabeth, at the age of two.